mattmakai/fullstackpython.com/source/content/pages/10-misc/1005-change-log.markdown

 ## 2014
 ### July
+* Added my Full Stack Python video from the EuroPython 2014 conference.
 * Updated map with further details.
 * Added a map to the front page.
 May move that elsewhere later though based on feedback.